trailofbits/bisc/README.md

 [![Code Climate](https://codeclimate.com/github/trailofbits/bisc.png)](https://codeclimate.com/github/trailofbits/bisc)

-## About
-BISC is a Ruby library for demonstrating how to build [borrowed-instruction] programs.
+BISC is a Ruby library for demonstrating how to build [borrowed-instruction](http://users.suse.com/~krahmer/no-nx.pdf) programs.
 BISC aims to be simple, analogous to a traditional assembler, minimize behind-the-scenes magic, and let users write simple macros.
-BISC was developed by Dino Dai Zovi for [Practical Return-oriented Programming] at Blackhat USA 2010 and was used for the [Assured Exploitation] training course.
+BISC was developed by Dino Dai Zovi for [Practical Return-oriented Programming](http://blog.trailofbits.com/2010/04/26/practical-return-oriented-programming/) at Blackhat USA 2010 and was used for the [Assured Exploitation](http://www.trailofbits.com/training/#assured-exploitation) training course.

 ## Technical Overview
 BISC utilizes the Ruby librex `peparsey` and `pescan` libraries to scan PE (or `elfparsey` and `elfscan` for ELF) modules for instruction sequences and unused data space that may be borrowed to construct return-oriented programs.
 Traditional ROP-Programming relies on composing reused instructions into gadgets, however, BISC makes use of borrowed instruction mnemonics and, as such, is more opportunistic based off of the instructions available in provided executables.
 BISC does this by scanning through the provided executable files searching for a single instruction followed by a 'ret' which is added to BISC's available vocabulary.
 This vocabulary can then be pulled from to write and ultimately assemble a borrowed-instruction program to be used for exploitation.